sunnysideup/silverstripe-found-it-already/README.md

 **Please make sure you read the LICENSE below**

+# Known issues

+When you run a `dev/build` the first time, it hangs.
+If it you run it again, it runs fine.

+In the CMS, the dropdowns with lookup (using chosen) do not allow you to chose an option using the search.
+You actually have to scroll to the item.

 # Lots to do! - thank you for contributing

 Found-it-Already is its infancy and under active development.